w3f-community/perun-polkadot-pallet/README.md

 Functions
 - **Deposit(funding_id, amount)** allows a participant to transfer funds into a channel.
 It is called by each channel participant in order to open the channel.
-- **ConcludeFinal(params, state, sigs)** collaboratively closes a channel in one step.
+- **Conclude(params, state, sigs)** collaboratively closes a channel in one step.
 Only works if all participants signed the state.
 - **Dispute(params, state, sigs)** opens a dispute with the passed *state*.
 Only works if all participants signed the state.
 - **ConcludeDispute(params, channel_id)** concludes a dispute after its timeout ran out.
 - **Withdraw(withdrawal, sig)** withdraws the outcome of a channel of a single participants.
 All participants can call this function after the channel is concluded.

 Types
 - **Params** defines the constant configuration of a channel.
-- **State** represents the an off-chain state of a channel.
+- **State** represents an off-chain state of a channel.
-- **Withdrawal** authorizes an on-chain funds of channel balances.
+- **Withdrawal** authorizes an on-chain funds withdrawal.
 - **RegisteredState** stores a dispute.
 - **Channel ID** (aka *channel_id*) uniquely identifies a channel.
 Calculated as `Hash(params)`.
 - **Funding ID** (aka *funding_id*) uniquely identifies a participant in a channel.
 Calculated as `Hash(channel_id|participant)`.